Easter Road Like?

 Follow the A1 into Edinburgh.
 Turn right onto the B1350 London Road and then right at the crossroads into Easter Road.
 Take the fourth right into Albion Road for the ground.

-Map showing the location of Easter Road (takes you to the Google Maps website).
+Map showing the location of the Easter Road Football Ground (at the bottom of this page).

 |Famous Five Stand|